• Avisek Jung Thakuri Singh

 In the heart of the world's highest mountain ranges lies an extraordinary community of people whose resilience and strength have captivated the world.
 The Sherpas, a Nepalese ethnic group, have long been the unsung heroes behind many successful expeditions to Mount Everest.
 This is the inspiring story of how these mountaineering superheroes have gone from humble beginnings to conquering the highest peak on Earth.

-For generations, the Sherpas have lived in the rugged, unforgiving terrain of the Himalayas, developing exceptional skills and knowledge that make them an invaluable asset for climbers attempting to summit Everest.
-They are renowned for their physical endurance, resilience, and ability to navigate treacherous slopes with unparalleled expertise.
+For generations, the Sherpas have lived in the rugged, unforgiving terrain of the Himalayas, developing exceptional skills and knowledge that make them invaluable assets for climbers attempting to Everest Region.
+They are renowned for their physical endurance, resilience, and unparalleled expertise in navigating treacherous slopes.

 Beyond their incredible mountaineering feats, the Sherpas have also become ambassadors for their culture, showcasing a way of life intrinsically linked to the mountains they call home.
 As guides, porters, and mentors, they have played a vital role in shaping the world of mountaineering.